chrispine/crisp/README.md

 	a + b
 ```

+(Wow, GitHub renders those tabs as width 8, and it looks terrible.
+Doesn't look like
+you can change it in the README.md, though.
+Sorry.)

 In that last example, if `pair` were not a 2-tuple of type (Int, Int), the type-checker
 would complain (probably with a totally incomprehensible error message).